Industry Insights

 3. Qualtrics Healthcare

-Qualtrics offers a dedicated healthcare vertical within its broader experience management platform.
+Qualtrics offers a dedicated healthcare vertical inside its broader experience management platform.
 It is powerful, flexible, and deeply configurable.
-It is also complex, expensive, and requires significant internal resources to manage effectively.
+It is also complex, expensive, and requires significant internal resources to manage.
+Qualtrics supports CAHPS β€” useful if you specifically need CAHPS β€” but for operational facility experience this article focuses on what works for reception, scheduling, environment, and visitor communication.

 Key Strengths: